SabaSB/final-project/README.md

 # final-project
-This repository is made to present the final prject which contains to make a security group & EC2 instance using terrafor, configure it by using Ansible , make an index.html file ,create a CI/CD Pipeline which takes the index file from this repository and upload it on EC2 instance.
+This repository is made to present the final prject which contains to make a security group & EC2 instance using terraform, configure it by using Ansible , make an index.html file ,create a CI/CD Pipeline which takes the index file from this repository and upload it on EC2 instance.

 # REQUIREMENTS: